BraianRosasDev/str-validator/README.md

 This is a small module for string validation, can be used to validate inputs from a form or any other situation that requires a string validation.

+**IMPORTANT:** This package is in a early versions and have no enough testing for production projects.
+If you find a bug or issue please report it or send a email to: **braianrosas.dev@outlook.com**.

 ## Quick Start

 Start installing the package to your project: